google/rerast/README.md

 Macro invocations can be matched so long as they expand to code that can be matched.
 Note however that a macro invocation will not match against the equivalent code, nor the invocation of a different, but identical macro.
 This is intentional.
 When verifying a match, we check that the same sequence of expansions was followed.
+Also note, that if a macro expands to something different every time it is invoked, it will never match. println! is an example of such a macro, since it generates a constant that is referenced from the expanded code and every invocation references a different constant.

 ## Order of operations